 The beautiful beaches of Panama are seeing new resorts being built with infrastructures to support them.
 Panama has over 1,000 islands, and several of them are witnessing new developments that will make Panama one of the most popular beach destinations in Latin America.

-Tourism has also been rising steadily since 2005, surpassing 2.5 million visitors in 2019.
+Tourism has also been rising steadily since 2005, with international visitor numbers close to 2 million in 2022.

 Panama is known for its healthy political system and is rated by the World Bank as one of the most politically stable countries in Latin America.
 Moreover, it is the second safest country in Central America and the fifth in America.